eltoroit/eltoroit.github.io/docs/_posts/2021-03-14-Initializing-RPI.md

 2. Make the folder `mkdir work`
 3. Navigate to it `cd work`

-Let's ensure we have NodeJS running correctly.
+Let's ensure we have Node.js running correctly.

 1. Create a new folder `mkdir tests`
 2. Change to it `cd tests`
-3. Write a simple NodeJS code `echo "console.log('Hello NodeJS');" > test01.js`
+3. Write a simple Node.js code `echo "console.log('Hello Node.js');" > test01.js`
 4. Run it `node test01.js`

-You should see `Hello NodeJS` on the screen.
+You should see `Hello Node.js` on the screen.

-# Configure a NodeJS Web Server
+# Configure a Node.js Web Server

 What about a web server?
 Great question!
 I am glad you asked.
 Let's copy this code in a file named `test02.js`